2018–19 Michigan State Spartans men's basketball team: Minnesota

 In the earliest tournament meeting of Big Ten teams since the field had expanded to 64, the Spartans throttled Minnesota.
 MSU shot over 57% from the field while limiting the Gophers to 30%.
 MSU dominated Minnesota on the glass, out-rebounding the Gophers 45–19.
 Xavier Tillman led a balanced scoring attack for MSU with 14 points while Cassius Winston added 13.
 The Spartans blew out Minnesota 70–50 to advance to the Sweet Sixteen for the first time since 2015, the longest Sweet Sixteen drought for the Spartans under Tom Izzo.

 LSU

 In the Sweet Sixteen, MSU faced No. 3-seeded LSU.
 The Spartans dominated for a second consecutive game, jumping out to an early 8–0 lead, and never trailed in the game.
-Freshmen Gabe Brown (15 points) and Aaron Henry (20 points) each had career-highs in points as the Spartans ran away from the Tigers en route to an 80–63 victory.
+Freshmen Gabe Brown (15 points) and Aaron Henry (20 points) each had career-highs in points as the Spartans ran away from the Tigers to an 80–63 victory.
 Cassius Winston added 17 points in the win as MSU led for the whole game.
 The win moved MSU to the Elite Eight for the first time since 2015, where they would face the No. 1 seed in the South region and overall No. 1 seed in the tournament, Duke.